elm-land/elm-land/projects/cli/README.md

 If you would like to see how it works, all the code is available and [open-source on GitHub](https://github.com/elm-land/elm-land).

-The CLI, docs website, and other related Elm Land projects can all be found in that single repo.
+The CLI, docs website, and all the other Elm Land projects can all be found in that single GitHub repo.

-### Running the test suite
+### Running the tests

 The tests in this project are designed to verify that the [official guide](https://elm.land/guide) and [all of the examples](https://github.com/elm-land/elm-land/tree/main/examples) are accurate for users.